Gibe/Gibe.DittoProcessors.Vorto/README.md

 |VortoValue| Return the value of ```GetVortoValue``` of an ```IPublishedContent``` |
 |VortoBreadcrumbsValue| Get a List<> of breadcrumbs relating to the current page |

+## Wrappers
+There is an `IVortoWrapper` class which can be used to wrap calls to Vorto

 # DittoServices